godotengine/godot-website/collections/_article/meet-nodes-godot-event-paris.md

 date: 2017-03-28 08:45:44
 ---

-Get ready to [Meet the Nodes](/events) in person: we are organising a Godot event on **Saturday 22 April 2017** in Paris, where many Godot developers will be giving talks, lead workshops or just be available to discuss the engine and game development!
+Get ready to [Meet the Nodes](/events) in person: we are organizing a Godot event on **Saturday 22 April 2017** in Paris, where many Godot developers will be giving talks, lead workshops or just be available to discuss the engine and game development!

 It's worth noting that our lead dev **Juan Linietsky** ([reduz](https://github.com/reduz)) will be present too, which is a great opportunity for our European community to finally meet him in person.